SamCowie/elearning_search_algorithm/README.md

 University of Liverpol - final year project

-An online educational application intended to aid learning search algorithms
+An interactive eLearning website intended to aid learning search algorithms and show the efficiencies of different search algorithms solving sliding tile puzzles.